Pauline Hanson: Television appearances

-In 2004, Hanson appeared in multiple television programs such as Dancing with the Stars, Enough Rope, Who Wants to Be a Millionaire, and This is Your Life.
+In 2004, Hanson appeared in multiple television programs such as Dancing with the Stars, Enough Rope, Who Wants to Be a Millionaire, and This Is Your Life.

-In 2011, Hanson was a contestant on Celebrity Apprentice.
+In 2011, Hanson was a contestant on The Celebrity Apprentice.

 Following her successful relaunch of Pauline Hanson's One Nation party at the 2016 federal Senate election, with four senators elected, including herself, a documentary was made by the Special Broadcasting Service (SBS) entitled Pauline Hanson: Please Explain!.